Lancashire schools being inspected over concrete collapse concerns 'as a precaution'

-School closures: Lancashire schools being inspected over RAAC concrete concerns 'as a precaution' - but none yet to told to close
+School closures: Lancashire schools being inspected over RAAC concrete concerns 'as a precaution', with one so far to told to close

 The government has so far refused to publish a list of the affected schools, with schools minister Nick Gibb telling BBC Radio 4’s Today programme on Friday morning that he wanted parents “to hear from [their child’s] school, not read about it in the media first”.